jvolheim/Projects/README.md

 # Projects by Justin Volheim
-This repository contains a collection of projects that I have worked on.
+This repository contains a collection of my projects.
 The projects are organized by category and are listed below.
 Each project is linked to its respecitve folder in the repository with readme description.

 ## Machine Learning